Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 Key Observations From the Aggregate Data

 The 2025 Portland Region condominium market exhibited clear signs of continued softening, though the declines remained gradual and contained rather than abrupt.
-Buyer leverage increased noticeably compared to 2024, driven by persistently elevated interest rates and rising HOA dues that amplified monthly payment pressures.
+Buyer leverage increased noticeably compared to 2024, despite persistently elevated interest rates and rising HOA dues that amplified monthly payment pressures.
 While the segment retained moderate affordability relative to the HUD MSA median household, the combination of these factors contributed to extended marketing times, higher inventory levels, and greater price concessions across many transactions.

-- Average and median sales prices declined modestly year-over-year (-1.2% average to $371,576; -3.0% median to $325,000), reflecting buyer selectivity rather than widespread distress.
+• Average and median sales prices declined modestly year-over-year (-1.2% average to $371,576; -3.0% median to $325,000), reflecting buyer selectivity rather than widespread distress.

-- Price per square foot (PPSF) fell -3.5% to $325.78—a more direct indicator of price erosion in the condo segment, where size distribution is tight and PPSF declines are not driven by compositional shifts toward larger units (as often seen in detached homes).
+• Price per square foot (PPSF) fell -3.5% to $325.78—a more direct indicator of price erosion in the condo segment, where size distribution is tight and PPSF declines are not driven by compositional shifts toward larger units (as often seen in detached homes).

-- Cumulative days on market (CDOM) increased substantially (+31.9% to 102.45 days average), with the monthly CDOM comparison showing 2025 consistently higher than 2024 in nearly every month—a clear signal of reduced urgency for some and greater qualification difficulty for others, resulting in prolonged exposure for sellers.
+• Cumulative days on market (CDOM) increased substantially (+31.9% to 102.45 days average), with the monthly CDOM comparison showing 2025 consistently higher than 2024 in nearly every month—a clear signal of reduced urgency for some and greater qualification difficulty for others, resulting in prolonged exposure for sellers.

-- Months of supply rose +19.8% to 6.74 months average—firmly in buyer-favored territory for most of the year, peaking at 8.91 months in June during softer volume periods.
+• Months of supply rose +19.8% to 6.74 months average—firmly in buyer-favored territory for most of the year, peaking at 8.91 months in June during softer volume periods.

-- Total sales volume dipped only modestly (-3.1% to 2,351 units)—the decline was concentrated in suburban counties (Washington -7.5%, Clackamas -14%), while Multnomah (Portland core) held relatively steady (+0.65%).
+• Total sales volume dipped only modestly (-3.1% to 2,351 units)—the decline was concentrated in suburban counties (Washington -7.5%, Clackamas -14%), while Multnomah (Portland core) held relatively steady (+0.65%).

-- Average monthly HOA dues rose +13.0% to $497.10—the sharpest annual increase in recent years, with intensity (HOA per SF) highest in urban Multnomah ($0.463/SF) and resort-adjacent Hood River ($0.456/SF), further squeezing affordability from a payment perspective.
+• Average monthly HOA dues rose +13.0% to $497.10—the sharpest annual increase in recent years, with intensity (HOA per SF) highest in urban Multnomah ($0.463/SF) and resort-adjacent Hood River ($0.456/SF), further squeezing affordability from a payment perspective.

-- The market remained heavily urban-concentrated: the City of Portland alone accounted for approximately 61% of regional sales, with the Big Three counties (Multnomah, Washington, Clackamas) representing 98.9% of total volume—underscoring that condo activity is fundamentally a Portland-core story.
+• The market remained heavily urban-concentrated: the City of Portland alone accounted for approximately 61% of regional sales, with the Big Three counties (Multnomah, Washington, Clackamas) representing 98.9% of total volume—underscoring that condo activity is fundamentally a Portland-core story.

-- Persistent long-term oversupply in key urban submarkets (Pearl District, Portland Downtown ) continued to amplify selectivity, while rural counties (Yamhill, Columbia, Hood River) saw negligible activity, consistent with limited demand and condo availability in those areas.
+• Persistent long-term oversupply in key urban submarkets (Pearl District, Portland Downtown ) continued to amplify selectivity, while rural counties (Yamhill, Columbia, Hood River) saw negligible activity, consistent with limited demand and condo availability in those areas.

 Portland Region Scatter Plots

-To visualize the distribution of individual condominium sale prices across 2025, the following scatter plots show sales price against date of sale.
+To visualize the distribution of individual condominium sales prices across 2025, the following scatter plots show sales price against date of sale.
 The first graph displays the full range of transactions, while the second focuses on the $800k or less range.

 The full time-series view of sales prices across 2025 reveals a market that remained active throughout the year without any significant upward momentum or late-year collapse.

 High-end transactions above $1 million occurred sporadically—a thin but persistent tail reflecting continued demand for premium urban and luxury units—yet these outliers were rare relative to the overall volume.
-The vast majority of sales clustered well below $800,000–$900,000, confirming the mid-tier focus of the Portland Region condo market in 2025.
+The vast majority of sales clustered well below $800,000, confirming the mid-tier focus of the Portland Region condo market in 2025.
 The absence of a clear ascending trend across the months aligns with the modest price erosion observed in the aggregate data and underscores how elevated interest rates, rising HOA dues, and buyer selectivity tempered any meaningful appreciation, even as closings continued at a steady pace.

 Zooming in on sales priced at $800,000 or less—which account for the overwhelming majority of 2025 transactions—reveals a dense, horizontal band of activity that persisted throughout the year with a noticeable downward momentum: